FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Motivation

 This package estimates linear factor models on "long" datasets, where each row represents an outcome for a pair id x time.
-There may be zero or more than one observed outcome per pair id x time.
-This allows to fit factor models on severely unbalanced panels (as in the Netflix problem).
+The dataset does not have to contain a row for each pair id x time, which allows to fit factor models on severely unbalanced panels (as in the Netflix problem).

 For an observation `i`, denote `jλ(i)` its id and `jf(i)` its time.
-This package estimates the set of parameters `beta`, factors `(f1, .., fr)` and loadings `(λ1, ..., λr)` that solve
+This package estimates the set of coefficients `beta`, of factors `(f1, .., fr)` and of loadings `(λ1, ..., λr)` that solve

 ![minimization](img/minimization.png)

 When X is a set of id or time dummies, this corresponds to a PCA with missing values.
-The estimation of the more general model is described in Bai (2009)
+When X is a general set of regressors, this corresponds to a model with interactive fixed effects as described in Bai (2009).

 ## Syntax